 In 2011 I designed a new version of my Brian May AC30, the tagstrips and power/preamp sections were designed to fit into the JMI styled chassis of the Chinese made AC30BM amp.
-The amp also included a new master volume control which was different to the Matchless style ‘drive lines summing’ master volume control that I had been using from 2003-2010 on my We Will Rock You production AC30s and also on Brian May’s own AC30s. (more about the master volume control later)
+The amp also included a new master volume control which was different to the Matchless style ‘summing drive lines’ master volume control that I had been using from 2003-2010 on my We Will Rock You production AC30s and also on Brian May’s own AC30s.

 The first amp was built for Kazutaka Ijuin from Kz Guitar Works in Japan.
 As with my other WWRY and Brian May handmade AC30s, the whole amp was built from scratch by myself and retained just the metal amp head chassis and speaker cabinet from the original amp.
 Martin Kell’s and Paul Voller’s custom handmade Australian transformers were used again same as with the WWRY and BM amps from 2003-2010, this time the mains transformer was wound by Martin for the Japanese 100V AC mains power.